 And the Funk ran away with the Spoon!

-Dear Reader that catchy closing line is under construction as getting Funked doesn’t necessarily imply the same commitment as marriage unless you get married and have a quickie in the storage closet or it may endure the test of time, stay tuned, dun dun dun
+Dear Reader, that catchy closing line is under construction as a Funk is not a common household item residing in a cabinet or it may endure the test of time, stay tuned, dun, dun, dun